DanielSiepmann/website/source/Posts/Migrated/2015-10-22-dynamic-contextaware-content-generation.rst

 If you wanna dig deeper into the topic, check out the `repository on github
 <https://github.com/dkd/php-cmis-client>`__ or the `wikipedia article
 <https://en.wikipedia.org/wiki/Content_Management_Interoperability_Services>`__ about CMIS.

+Also you might be interested in this newer blog post: :ref:`everything-is-content`.